cb-ci/ci-team-to-managed-controller-migration/README.md

 # How to start

-* Create a TC you want to migrate  to MC
+* Create a TC that you want to migrate to MC
   * Optional: For testing purposes, create some jobs on the TC (or use existing ones)
 * copy `envvars.sh.template`  to `envvars.sh`
   * ``` cp envvars.sh.template envvars.sh```